-2.1 Honours degree or non-UK equivalent (eg, a GPA of 3.0 or above) in Business and Management, Design, or a related.
+2.1 Honours degree or non-UK equivalent in business and management, economics, design, or a related discipline.
+Your degree must contain at least 20% of undergraduate credits in business and management and/or economics or design.
 Consideration may be given to graduates with design experience.
-Those who do not have such a background who would like to pursue further studies in the area of Management are advised to apply for MSc Management.
+Those who do not have such a background who would like to pursue further studies in the area of management are advised to apply for MSc Management.

 Months of entry

-- By engaging a wide range of expertise, it is possible to tackle complex problems, and view issues from a variety of angles, considering the economic, socio-cultural and behavioural factors that play into successful innovation.
+- You will engage with classmates and staff who have a range of experience and expertise to help you tackle complex problems, and view issues from a variety of angles, such as the economic, socio-cultural and behavioural factors that play into successful innovation.

 Information for international students